mantrajsframework/mantrad/docs/36-mantraconfig-json-file.md

 Each component of the project can set a number of properties to configure it according to specific needs inside the project.

-This properties are available with MantraAPI.GetComponentConfig("<component name>") or MantraAPI.config.<component name>.
+This properties are available with Mantra.GetComponentConfig("<component name>") or Mantra.config.<component name>.

 *"Injections*"
 This property can be overwritten in App sections as well.